Introduction: How to Pitch With Proper Mechanics

 The video above demonstrates the complete process of pitching from starting position to follow-through.
 The individual steps above will help you get the details down, but the video combines these steps in one motion to give you the full picture.

-Practicing these steps will help you improve your pitching skills, but make sure to rest your arm every 3-5 days to avoid strains and injuries.
+Practicing the above steps will help you improve your pitching skills, but make sure to rest your arm every 3-5 days to avoid strains and injuries.
 Young pitchers’ ligaments are not ready to withstand this load for long periods of time, so be cautious about pitching too often.
+In addition, avoid dangerous techniques such as the Power T or Inverted W to preserve your elbow.
 Go out there and have fun pitching!